+- Type: Optional

+- Default Value: 20

-• Valid Value(s): unsigned integer
+- Valid Value(s): unsigned integer

-• Specifies the time, in seconds, of continuous silence (no ring back timeout).
+- Specifies the time, in seconds, of continuous silence (no ring back timeout).

-You can configure CPD Server to c files for each outbound call that it Note: Dialogic port.
-The next two option prefixes in the file names for two t recording files. --- cpd-recording conversation-file-name-prefix cpd-file-name-prefix
+Note: You can configure CPD Server to create two voice files for each outbound call that it dials on a Dialogic port.
+The next two options define the prefixes in the file names for two types of voice recording files. recording files.

+cpd-recording